 Tip: Check your plug-in and spray air fresheners to see if they contain phthalates and consider switching to a phthalate-free alternative.
 If your pet has a tendency to make plug-in air fresheners a toy, move them to outlets on counters or other out-of-reach locations.

-- Ethylene glycol (anti-freeze): While not a cleaning product, you might come across your supply of anti-freeze while doing some Spring cleaning and post-winter car tune-ups.
-Used as an additive to lower the freezing point of water-based liquids (such as in cars) ethylene glycol is highly toxic and fatal to pets.
+- Ethylene glycol (anti-freeze): While not a cleaning product, ethylene glycol is found around the home and is highly toxic and fatal to pets.
+You might come across your supply of anti-freeze while doing some Spring cleaning and post-winter car tune-ups, or spot a also leak from your car radiator.
 It doesn’t take much for a pet to become sick, and unfortunately it tastes sweet, so animals often choose to eat it.
 Pet’s show signs immediately after ingestion which can include, lethargy, vomiting, excessive salivation, and possible seizures.
+The last stage of intoxication is when animals urinate very little or not at all.
 If you think your pet has been exposed to ethylene glycol, take them to the emergency room immediately.

 Tip: Make sure your antifreeze is safely stored and locked away from your pets.
 Check the container to make sure there are no cracks or leaks, and if any spills while using, clean up immediately.
 Always ask for pet-safe propylene-based antifreeze instead of ethylene glycol-based anti-freeze.